AguaClara/aguaclara/docs/source/design/writing_design_code/component_class.rst

 ***********************
 How to Make a Component
 ***********************
 This section will show you how to design your own water treatment plant component.
 A component is any component of the plant, and for coding them these classes will extend the Component class.
-These classes must extend the Component class as it will allow the sharing of certain properties such as flow rate, temperature with the subcomponents of those classes.
-For example, when making a whole plant, the flow rate should be constant between every single subcomponent.
+These classes must extend the Componentclass as it will allow the sharing of certain properties such as flow rate, temperature with the subcomponents of those classes.
+For example, when making awhole plant, the flow rate should be constant between every single subcomponent.
 For the rest of this section, we will learn how to make the Monroe Component ``class Monroe(Component):``.
 Also make sure to import the neccesary classes and packages for your component, this includes importing the Component class.

 Class Variables
 ===============

 .. code-block:: python

     BEAN_DENSITY = 4.0 * u.g / u.L

 ``BEANS_DENSITY`` is a class variable (unlike the instance variables defined in ``__init__``) and should remain constant.
 The all-caps indicates that it